Zero-Tang/NoirVisor/src/svm_core/readme.md

 		u32 lt_valid:1;		// Includes tr,ldtr.
 		u32 sc_valid:1;		// Includes star,lstar,cstar,sfmask.
 		u32 se_valid:1;		// Includes esp,eip,cs for sysenter.
-		u32 xc_valid:1;		// Includes xcr0.
 		u32 tp_valid:1;		// Includes cr8.tpr.
+		u32 ef_valid:1;		// Includes efer.
+		u32 pa_valid:1;		// Includes pat.
+		u32 reserved:18;
-		u32 reserved:21;
+		u32 synchronized:1;
 	};
 	u32 value;
 }noir_cvm_vcpu_state_cache,*noir_cvm_vcpu_state_cache_p;
 ```

-If the host changed some of the state of vCPU, its corresponding bit should be cleared so that NoirVisor would copy these content to the VMCB.
+If the host changed some of the state of vCPU, its corresponding bit should be cleared so that NoirVisor would copy these contents to the VMCB.

 ## World Switch - Guest to Host
 The condition to switch the processor context from the guest to the host is certain VM-Exits from the guest.
 Not all VM-Exits require a world switch.
 VM-Exits that require a world switch includes: